Jim Hall (racing driver): Driver and constructor

-“I’m really proud that we were able to pull off those wins at the Nürburgring and at Brands Hatch,” Hall told Motor Sport years later.
-“That was a really fun deal.
+Hall told Motor Sport, “I’m really proud that we were able to pull off those wins at the Nürburgring and at Brands Hatch.
+That was a really fun deal.
 Somebody told me after we won at the Nürburgring that it was the first American car to win a major European road race in 40 years and I thought, ‘Wow!’”

-A sign of the now worldwide respect for Hall’s driving talent came in May of 1968 when Spence was killed at Indy in a freak practice accident at the wheel of one of Chapman’s revolutionary Lotus 56 turbine cars.
+In May of 1968 when Spence was killed at Indy in a freak practice accident at the wheel of one of Chapman’s revolutionary Lotus 56 turbine cars.
 The original three drivers nominated for the race were a virtual “super team:” two-time World Champion Jim Clark, soon-to-be two-time World Champion Graham Hill and eventual three-time World Champion Jackie Stewart.
-After both Clark and his replacement, Spence, were killed and Stewart injured in separate accidents, the team turned to Hall, even though he had never driven an Indy car before.
-Hall declined.
+After both Clark and his replacement, Spence, were killed and Stewart injured in separate accidents, the team turned to Hall, even though he had never driven an Indy car before which Hall declined.

 It was in another development of the 2E, called 2G, that Hall's driving career came to a premature end.
 At 1968's season-ending Las Vegas Can-Am, Hall was about to unlap himself after an unscheduled pit stop from second-place man Lothar Motschenbacher when the latter's McLaren suffered a catastrophic suspension failure.
 Hall's Chaparral leap-frogged the stricken McLaren at over 100 MPH and came crashing down in the desert.
 Hall survived, but his knees in particular were badly damaged.
 It was six months before he could walk again.
 He made a brief return to racing during the 1970 Trans-Am season in his team's own works Camaro effort, but while the speed was still there for laps at a time, he could no longer maintain his previous pace over a race distance.

-That same year Hall introduced his final Can-Am challenger, the suction ground effect Chaparral 2J, which was comprehensively faster than every other car in the series.
+That same year, Hall introduced his final Can-Am challenger, the suction ground effect Chaparral 2J, which was comprehensively faster than every other car in the series.
 Even though the SCCA had declared it legal before and after the season, other teams lobbied against it and finally persuaded the FIA, the worldwide sanctioning body, to ban it.
 Disgusted, Hall left the series and quit racing as a whole.
 Years later, Can-Am's all-time winning driver Denny Hulme, part of the McLaren team that spearheaded the effort to ban the 2J, said, “It was the most stupid thing we ever did, and it was the first major step we took toward killing off the greatest road racing series ever conceived.”